-Tarr was instrumental in helping lead them to the third-best combined winning percentage in school history in 2011-12.
-Both teams earned byes at the Atlantic 10 Championships that season, including the women as the No. 2 seed and a top seed for the men’s program.
+Tarr helped lead the two programs to the third-best combined winning percentage in school history in 2011-12.
+Both squads earned byes at the Atlantic 10 Championships that season, including the women as the No. 2 seed and a top seed for the men’s program.

 He has been instrumental in helping both programs secure signees that have drawn notoriety on tennisrecruiting.net.
-Among the Top Mid-Major Classes, the 49ers’ women’s classes in 2011 and 2013 have been listed at No. 21 and receiving votes, respectively, while the men’s 2011 group garnered a No. 6 ranking.
+Among the top mid-major classes, the 49ers’ women’s signees in 2011 and 2013 were listed at No. 21 and receiving votes, respectively, while the men’s 2011 group garnered a No. 6 ranking.

 He came to Charlotte after a one-year stint as an assistant men’s coach at William & Mary.
 The Tribe tied the school record with 20 dual match victories on 2010 and clinched the No. 1 seed in the Colonial Athletic Association for the first time in school history.
 Five W&M players garnered All-CAA honors, the most in program history as the school reached as high as No. 53 in the national poll before finishing among the Top 75.

-Tarr served as the recruiting coordinator for the program, which was ranked No. 6 for Top Mid-Major Classes and received votes for Top Recruiting Class on tennisrecruiting.net.
+Tarr served as the recruiting coordinator for the program, whose recruiting class was ranked sixth in the top mid-major classes and received votes for top recruiting class on tennisrecruiting.net.
 The Tribe had a doubles pair reach as high No. 19 in the national rankings on its way to qualifying for the main draw at the ITA All-American Championships and the NCAA Championships.

-Tarr, a Midlothian, Va., native, played collegiately at James Madison, where he was a four-year starter for the Dukes.
+Tarr, a Midlothian, Virginia, native played collegiately at James Madison, where he was a four-year starter for the Dukes.
 He amassed 110 total victories during his career, collecting five All-CAA plaudits (four in doubles, one in singles).

 He was tabbed a 2006 ITA Scholar Athlete and garnered the CAA Commissioner’s Academic Award in 2006 and 2008.
 He also was active with the Student-Athlete Advisory Council all four years.